dallison/phaser/phaser/docs/phaser_user_guide.md

 has space for every field in the message.
 Primitive fields (like int32, double, etc.) occupy space that is sized and aligned appropriately for the type.
-Variable sized fields (strings, bytes, messages and repeated fields) consist of a header that refers to another location in the PayloadBuffer that contains that actual contents of the field.
+Variable sized fields (strings, bytes, messages and repeated fields) consist of a header that refers to another location in the PayloadBuffer that contains the actual contents of the field.

 ### Strings and bytes